Quitch/Queller-AI/README.md

 - Aggressive
  - Will attack earlier and more often

 - Air
- - Heavier use of air
+ - Greater use of air
  - Can go air first

 - Bot
  - Doesn't build vehicle factories
- - Will build a vehicle factory for Skitters if it detects the possibility of mines
+ - MLA will build a vehicle factory for Skitters if it detects the possibility of mines

+- Cautious
+ - Requires a greater advantage before attacking
+ - Techs faster

 - Land
  - Won't build naval factories